What Kind of Animals Live in the North Pole? Top Arctic Animals

 Beluga whales

-The Beluga whale is one of the most charming denizens of the Arctic waters.
-They always travel in groups known as pods.
+The Beluga whale is one of the most charming animals that live in the North Pole.
+They travel in groups known as pods.

 Roundup